ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

 What is the ID of the subnet?: 28nrH5T2BMvNrWecFcV3mfccjs6axM1TVyqe79MCv2Mhs8kxiY
 ```

-The rest of the wizard is identical to the next section, except that there is no prompt for the VM version anymore.
+The rest of the wizard is identical to the next section,
+except that there is no prompt for the VM version anymore.

-### Nodes are Not Yet Validating this Subnet, the Nodes API URL are Unknown, or Inaccessible (Firewalls):
+### Nodes are Not Yet Validating this Subnet, the Nodes API URL are Unknown, or Inaccessible (Firewalls)

 If we don't have a node's API URL at hand, or it is not reachable
 from the machine running `Avalanche-CLI`, or maybe no nodes have even been deployed yet